runarsf/obsidian-publ-ish/README.md

 ## Todo

 - [ ] Use git bare repos?
 This would make it more platform-agnostic.
-Maybe send a signal to the backend that it should update.
+Maybe send a signal to the backend that it should update
+- [ ] Support #published tag to auto-publish (in yaml header)

 ## Obsidian Sample Plugin